nuls-io/devsite/docs/Docs/d_transaction.md

 - Collect newly created transactions for each module of this node

-  	The nodes of nuls2.0 are modular, so the node is a whole composed of multiple core modules, and the transaction module acts as the transaction processing center of the node, but it is not the assembler of all the transactions of the node.
-The various transactions of the node are Created by the corresponding individual function modules.Therefore, the primary task of the trading module is to collect the transactions assembled by each module.
+The nodes of Nuls 2.0 are modular, so the node is a whole composed of multiple core modules, and the transaction module acts as the transaction processing center of the node, but it is not the assembler of all the transactions of the node.
+The various transactions of the node are Created by the corresponding individual function modules.
+Therefore, the primary task of the trading module is to collect the transactions assembled by each module.

 The function module performs transaction assembly according to the data provided by the user.
 After the assembly is completed, the transaction verifier is first executed to verify the basic data and business data of the transaction, and then the account book is verified by the account book module, and the transaction is directly sent to the transaction module through the verified transaction.
 Do the following, then wait for the next step.

   - db unconfirmed storage
   - Consensus node puts the transaction into the queue to be packaged